ms-dehghani/Currency-training/Readme.md

 # Android Currency Exchange App
-In this application we will be using the Marvel API to fetch the comics and display them in a list.
+In this application we will be using the Currency API to fetch the currency list and exchange rate and display them in a list.
-The user can click on a comic to see more details about it. we will be using the following API:
+The user can click on a exchange button and exchange the wallet deposit. we will be using the following API:
 * https://developers.paysera.com